 The Sustainable Ocean Principles aim at promoting the well-being of the ocean for current and future generations, and to emphasize the shared responsibility of businesses to take necessary actions to secure a healthy and productive ocean.
 Companies signing on to the Sustainable Ocean Principles commit to assess their impact on the ocean and integrate them into their overall strategy.
 The principles provide a framework for responsible business practices in the ocean.
 They build upon and supplement the Ten Principles of the United Nations Global Compact on human rights, labour, environment and anti-corruption.

-- The UN Global Compact Sustainable Ocean Principles
+The Sustainable Ocean Principles

-- The Practical Guidances
+The Practical Guidances

-For each Principle, the Guidances provide a set of actions which can be implemented, exemplified by inspirational good practices.
-Each Guidance includes an analysis of the sustainability challenges and opportunities of the sector.
+The guidances complement and operationalize the UN Global Compact Sustainable Ocean Principles for specific industry sectors.
+For each principle, the guidances provide a set of actions which can be implemented, exemplified by inspirational good practices.
+Each guidance includes an analysis of the sustainability challenges and opportunities of the sector.

 Practical Guidances for additional sectors are currently being developed.

 NOTE: The Practical Guidances map current regulations, business standards and best and emerging practices for a particular sector.
 Under the auspices of the UN Global Compact Sustainable Ocean Business Action Platform, the guidances have been mainly developed by companies operating within the sector.
 The guidances are dynamic working documents.
 They will be reviewed on a regular basis to follow new legislation, best business practices, higher standards and market innovations.
 Input, feedback and comments from all stakeholders are welcome.
 If you would like to contribute, please contact: email@example.com.